nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`
 **<ins>When in the main or inspect window**

-Shows help window with a list of commands accessible in that window.
-Clicking the buttons will input the command into the command box.
+Shows a help window with a list of available commands for the current window.
+You can click on any command button to automatically enter it into the command box.

-**Tip**: The help window is also navigable with TAB, ENTER and ESC keys.
+**Tip**: You can use the TAB, ENTER and ESC keys to navigate the help window.

 Format: `help`